Lesson Plan

 For Students 7th - 12th

-In this water testing pre-lab worksheet, students describe positive ions, precipitate, and the Tyndall effect.
+In this water testing pre-lab worksheet, learners describe positive ions, precipitate, and the Tyndall effect.
 This worksheet has 14 short answer questions.

 Lesson Plan